smnorris/bcfishpass/model/modelled_stream_crossings/README.md

 ## Run scripts

-Download data and run scripts to generate the crossings.

-    ./modelled_stream_crossings.sh

-Note that the script re-generates **all** modelled crossings.
-To ensure that ID values for the crossings are consistent with previous model outputs, an archived version of the modelled crossings is downloaded and the `modelled_crossing_id` values are transferred from the archive to the new output crossings (where crossings are within 10m distance).
+To download existing modelled crossings plus roads/railways:

+    make .make/download_archive
+    make .make/download_bcdata

+To generate a fresh set of crossings using the latest roads data, and load correct ids to the output from the archive:

+    make .make/modelled_stream_crossings

+To publish the latest:

+    make .make/publish

 ## Output